s7shakib/BankAcc_Java/README.md

 # Bank Account Comparator

 This project is a simple Java application that allows users to create and manage savings and checking accounts, and perform transactions such as deposits and withdrawals.
-The application uses a graphical interface to interact with users.
+The application uses a graphical interface to interact with user.

 ## Getting Started